-Guide to Navigating Water Test Results that Exceed the EPA's Maximum Contamination Levels
+Guide to Navigating Water Test Results that Exceed the EPA's Maximum Contaminant Levels

-What if my test results come back greater than the EPA’s maximum contamination levels (MCL)?
+What if my test results come back greater than the EPA’s maximum contaminant levels (MCL)?

 The best way to protect against harmful contaminants in your water supply is to identify and eliminate the source of the problem.
 If that is not possible, then there are some temporary measures the Center for Disease Control (CDC) recommends to reduce your exposure to harmful contaminants.

 1. Flush your tap water.
 Before using any water, run the kitchen tap or which ever you intend to use for drinking and cooking on COLD for 1–2 minutes.

 2. Purchase a water filtration system.
 A water filtration system that’s been certified by an independent testing organization, such as The Public Health and Safety Organization (NSF), will reduce the contaminants in your tap water.
 For a list of certified filtration systems visit the NSF or Water Quality Association’s database.

 3. Buy bottled water.
 You can also reduce your exposure to contaminants by purchasing bottled water.
 Make sure to select a bottled water that’s been certified by an independent party.